ssorallen/finance/README.md

 ## Data Privacy

-stocks!!! doesn't collect or store any of your data.
-Actually, stocks!!! has no server of any kind, the entire app runs inside your browser.
+Finance! doesn't collect or store any of your data.
+Actually, Finance! has no server of any kind, the entire app runs inside your browser.

-### What does stocks!!! do with my transaction data?
+### What does Finance! do with my transaction data?

 Transaction data and which symbols you're watching is stored entirely in your browser (using [local storage][0]).
 Transaction data is never sent anywhere; it never leaves your computer.